tymbaca/tymbaca/README.md

 ### Yo
 I am a software developer.
 Interested in backend and system development.
+Love simplisity.
+Hate unnecessary complexity and absolute DRY.

 <!--
 **tymbaca/tymbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.